simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

 ..
 NOTE::

-   The NFS daemon may take time to reload after module application.
-If your users do not have home directories immediately after application or it takes a while to log in, don't panic!
+   Any users logged onto a host at the time of module application will not have their home directories re-mounted until they log out and log back in.

 ..
 NOTE::

-   Any users logged onto a host at the time of module application will not have their home directories re-mounted until they log out and log back in.
+   The simp_nfs module utilizes an NFS root mount which must be used to export any further directories from this server.
+   See :ref:`Additional_Directories` for and example of how to do this.

 Client
 ^^^^^^